nodester/nodester/readme.txt

 http://chris:123@api.localhost:8080/list/2.json = API TBD

+Maintenance:
+Run "ruby installmodules.rb" periodically to install and update all NPM modules on system.

 Todos:
-- write routine to install all NPM modules on server (http://registry.npmjs.org/ - json list)
-- add rsa keys for git
+- add rsa keys for git?
 - Find a better way to interact with forever as an API (on clone, kill process - new one restarts << consider using nodemon)
 - add ability to control number of instances
 - Add Command Line Interface